Want to write a Page to Stage script?

 - Subtext.
 Linked to several of the above points.
 Try not to make the text the same as the subtext: avoid having characters simply say exactly what they really want and really think.
 Their drives and motivations should be shaping what happens and enacting the story’s central conflict, but avoid laying it all out directly in the sunshine with the dialogue.
 Try to provide enough to allow your actors to pick up what really matters, and trust your audience to have an ear for implications.

-- Beware of clichés, as in any writing.
-It’s lots of fun to play with tropes and conventions, but try to avoid falling squarely into unexamined hackneyed stereotypes.
+- Beware of cliché, as in any writing.
+It’s lots of fun to play with tropes and conventions, but try to avoid falling squarely into stereotypes.
 Related to this is:

 - If your play is about something very serious and sensitive, take extra care with it.
 Be mindful of how you represent issues and people.
 This isn’t to censor your voice, but to handle a difficult task effectively.
+If grappling with something topical, ask yourself how someone with direct experience of the issue, or with a different view from your own, might react.
 If your script does grapple with tough subjects, that’s a good extra reason to:

 - Get other people to read it.
 Aloud.
 Useful for all kinds of reasons: to hone your dialogue, keep the drama moving and steer clear of putting your foot in a controversial subject.

 That’s all!
 Should you wish to add to these pointers, you’ll no doubt be able to find plenty more advice for new playwrights scattered about the internet, bookshops and the minds of knowledgeable friends – but perhaps it’s time to get started writing…